Junior Reserve Officers' Training Corps: Instruction and activities

 The Code of Federal Regulations states that JROTC is "designed for physically fit citizens attending participating schools."
-In public schools, JROTC is usually an elective course with membership limited to US citizens and legal foreign nationals, those who will graduate with their 9th-grade cohort, and have not experienced an out of school suspension during the preceding six-month period.
-Often, students who participate for one year receive credit in lieu of a physical education class.
-Students who excel in the first year of JROTC can apply for a second year.
-Most schools offer three to four years of JROTC training.

 Boarding schools or (pre-college) military schools may offer JROTC programs, with some requiring participation as a condition for acceptance to the school.
 Some public military schools mandate JROTC as a class for all grade levels, and have a curriculum that includes military history, military protocol, civics, and physical fitness.
 Chicago has six public military academies, more than any other city and one-third of all in the country.

 The JROTC program stresses military discipline, with a curriculum that emphasizes study of military science and military history.
 Cadets typically wear their uniforms once or twice a week, usually standing for inspection, with the exception being those cadets who attend a JROTC-based military academy.
 Their creed encourages conduct that brings credit to family, country, school and the corps of cadets, loyalty, citizenship and patriotism.
 Many cadets participate in extracurricular activities such as the following: